Astros back at full force, and that means the Mariners are back on the losing end, 5-2

 “It was just a few pitches with two strikes that I left up,” Sheffield said.
 “The one in the first inning to Alvarez when he hit the double, and then the one that Altuve hit to left field and they end up scoring two.
 If I could get two pitches back tonight, it’d definitely be those two.
 It was tough trying to get that thing going.”

-Altuve, who suffered through a miserable 2020 season where he posted a .219/.286/.344 slash line in 48 games, has returned to his old form thus far in 2021.
-And that includes a return to his previous reign of terror of Mariners pitching.
+Altuve, who suffered through a miserable 2020 season when he posted a .219/.286/.344 slash line in 48 games, has returned to his old form thus far in 2021.
+And that includes a return to his previous reign of terror against Mariners pitching.

-Coming into Monday, he had a career .307/.366/.453 slash line with 33 doubles, two triples, 12 homers and 69 RBIs and 79 runs scored against the Mariners in 124 games.
-You can add a 3 for 5 night with a run scored and two RBIs to those numbers.
+Coming into Monday, he had a career .307/.366/.453 slash line with 33 doubles, two triples, 12 homers and 69 RBI and 79 runs scored against the Mariners in 124 games.
+You can add a 3-for-5 night with a run scored and two RBI to those numbers.

 Seattle’s only other run came on Kyle Seager’s solo homer to right-center.

-Servais wasn’t pleased with his team’s at-bats vs. Houston starter Jose Urquidy, who pitched six innings, allowing two runs on five hits with no walks and two strikeouts.
+Servais said he wasn’t pleased with his team’s at-bats against Houston starter Jose Urquidy, who pitched six innings, allowing two runs on five hits with no walks and two strikeouts.

 “Not enough offensively tonight,” Servais said.
 “I’m a little disappointed.
 We had just seen Urquidy a few days ago and understand how he likes to pitch.
 He’s going to be up in the zone and we really didn’t make any adjustments on his high fastball tonight.
 It happens.
 We’ll get back after it tomorrow.”